simonesilvestroni/ssil-website/_pages/about.md

 ### Accessibility and sustainability

-No errors for <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> detected on [WAVE](https://wave.webaim.org/report#/https://simonesilvestroni.com/) and `100` scored on Google Lighthouse.
+No errors for <abbr title="Web Content Accessibility Guidelines">WCAG</abbr> detected on [WAVE](https://wave.webaim.org/report#/https://simonesilvestroni.com/) and 100 scored on Google Lighthouse.

-Only `0.04g` of CO2 is produced every time someone visits the homepage, which is cleaner than 96% of web pages tested.
+Only 0.04g of CO2 is produced every time someone visits the homepage, which is cleaner than 96% of web pages tested.
 The website is running on sustainable energy.

 I [do not request third-party resources](https://aremythirdpartiesgreen.com/test/76e7ac7370d84f1fabd254608e118ff4), except for the blog posts, which are calling `webmention.io` to render web mentions.

 Member of the [512kb club](https://512kb.club "Member of the 512kb Orange Team") and the [1Mb club](https://1mb.club/).
-The markup is valid, the homepage loads in `0.2` seconds and weigh `77.2KB` (uncompressed).
+The markup is valid, the homepage loads in 0.2 seconds and weighs 77.2KB (uncompressed).

 {: .d-inline-block .border .border-3 .rounded .mt-3 .px-3 .py-3 }
 More about my [**ethical choices**](/ethics/) →